Jinhua-Si/Jinhua-Si.github.io/_pages/about.md

 Hi there!
 I'm a PhD student at Michigan State University University, advised by Dr. Jiliang Tang and Dr. Hui Liu.
 I obtained my B.S. degree at the College of Intelligence and Computing, Tianjin University.
 Previously, I worked as a research assistant in the Radio Lab, advised by Dr. [Sean (Xuefeng) Du](https://d12306.github.io/).

 # 🧑‍🎓 Research Interests
-LLM/VLM Post-Training
+LLM/VLM Post-Training:
 Reinforcement Learning, On-Policy Distillation, Reasoning, Self-Correction, and Self-Evolving.

-Alignment and Reliability
+Alignment and Reliability:
 Preference Alignment, Safety Alignment, Hallucination Detection, and Robustness.

 🤝 Open to collaborations!
 Feel free to reach out if our research interests align.